At 17 co-founded Flipside fanzine, a magazine that covered the burgeoning punk rock scene in Los Angeles.

-Designed the logo, created early covers, (including one which utilized a suicide forensic photo) and participated in the various interviews and reviews.
+Designed the logo, created early covers and participated in the various interviews and reviews.

 + Interview by David Jones of El Vez regarding the early LA punk scene.